Ramón Flores (baseball): Seattle Mariners

 On July 30, 2015, the Yankees traded Flores and José Ramírez to the Seattle Mariners for Dustin Ackley.
-The Mariners assigned him to the Tacoma Rainiers of the Class AAA Pacific Coast League (PCL).
+The Mariners assigned him to the Tacoma Rainiers of the Triple–A Pacific Coast League (PCL).
 Flores batted .423 in 14 games for Tacoma, before he broke and dislocated his right ankle in August, and missed the remainder of the season.

 Milwaukee Brewers

-On November 20, 2015, the Mariners traded Flores to the Milwaukee Brewers for Luis Sardiñas.
-Flores made the Brewers opening day roster after a strong spring training.
-On May 21, 2016, Flores homered for the first time off Jacob deGrom at Citi Field.
+On November 20, 2015, the Mariners traded Flores to the Milwaukee Brewers in exchange for Luis Sardiñas.
+He made the Brewers' Opening Day roster after a strong spring training.
+On May 21, 2016, Flores hit his first career home run off Jacob deGrom at Citi Field.
+In 104 games for Milwaukee, he batted .205/.294/.261 with two home runs and 19 RBI.
+Flores was designated for assignment by the Brewers on August 19.
+He cleared waivers and was sent outright to the Triple–A Colorado Springs SkySox on August 24.
+Flores elected free agency following the season on November 7.

 Los Angeles Angels

 On November 15, 2016, Flores signed a minor league contract with the Los Angeles Angels organization.
-He played for the Salt Lake Bees of the PCL, and the Angels promoted him to the major leagues on August 1.
+He played for the Triple-A Salt Lake Bees of the PCL, and the Angels promoted him to the major leagues on August 1, 2017.
+In three appearances for Los Angeles, Flores went 1-for-8 (.125) with one RBI.
+He was designated for assignment by the Angels on August 4.
+Flores was sent outright back to Salt Lake after clearing waivers on August 7.
+He elected free agency on October 2.

 Boston Red Sox

 On January 11, 2018, Flores signed a minor league contract with the Arizona Diamondbacks.
 On March 26, he was traded to the Boston Red Sox.
-He was released on July 4, 2018.
+In 56 appearances for the Triple-A Pawtucket Red Sox, Flores batted .215/.299/.308 with three home runs, 17 RBI, and two stolen bases.
+Flores was released by the Red Sox organization on July 4.

 Somerset Patriots

 On July 6, 2018, Flores signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
-He re-signed with the team for the 2019 season.
+In 55 games, he hit .280/.337/.404 with four home runs, 31 RBI, and two stolen bases.

+Flores made 83 appearances for Somerset during the 2019 season, and slashed .308/.392/.462 with six home runs, 47 RBI, and 10 stolen bases.